Lesson 2: What factors have caused a rise in global temperature over the past century? How has agriculture played a role?

 Some estimates say increasing soil carbon storage just 0.4%/year globally could “halt the increase in the CO2 concentration in the atmosphere related to human activities.” https://www.4p1000.org/.
 This is a huge potential benefit, is cheaper than most other ways of reducing atmospheric CO2, and there are many other benefits to having more carbon in the soil besides fighting climate change.

 Activity 1: Where do you see potential sources of GHG emissions in the farming or food system?
 How can we reduce these emissions?
 [Walk around the school and garden or do in-classroom brainstorm].
-One key strategy: buy local or grow local food!
+One key strategy: buy local or grow local organic food (without pesticides)!

 Activity 2: [optional] How much does it cost when cows burp?
 ESJ4K jeopardy game